 - Event Approval Form

-- Promotion and Logo Usage
+- Promotion and logo usage

 - Sponsorship info

-- Liability and Cancellation
+- Liability and cancellation details

-What to include in your Third party fundraising agreement
+Third party fundraising agreement checklist

 - Event information